vpsfreecz/vpsadminos/docs/osctld/cgroups.md

 but you'd have to do it manually, as *osctld* is not actually configuring the cgroup.

-The *root* group, which can be seen and manipulated by *osctl* has path `osctl/pool.<pool name>`.
+The *root* group, which can be seen and manipulated by *osctl*, has path `osctl/pool.<pool name>`.
 All other cgroups from the pool are children of this cgroup.
-Child cgroups have their names prefixed with `group.`, as they can mix with group/user cgroups.
+Child cgroups representing *osctl* groups have their names prefixed with `group.`, as they can mix with group/user cgroups.

 Group/user cgroups are prefixed with `user.`.
-There is one group/user cgroup for every combination of groups and users that have at least one container.
-These cgroups exist mainly for *lxc-monitors*, which are used to track container state changes and there is one monitor for each group/user combination.
+There is one group/user cgroup for every combination of *osctl* groups and users that have at least one container.
+These cgroups exist mainly for *lxc-monitors*, which are used to track container state changes.
+There is one monitor for each group/user combination, so they're placed in a common cgroup.

 Container cgroups are then prefixed with `ct.`.
 All cgroups, all the way down to the container cgroup, are owned by root.
 This is to ensure that users